Unexplored, The Far North

 Day 10 - Kuang Si - into the surrounding countryside

 Head into the picturesque, surrounding hills where we’ll visit the spectacular Kuang Si Waterfalls and excellent Free the Bears Rescue Centre.
-Stops en-route allow us to discover the fascinating, and still very traditional, village life of some of the region’s local peoples.
+Stops en-route allow us to discover the fascinating, and still very traditional, village life of some of the region’s local people.

 Overnight: Luang Prabang Transport: Minibus, Walk, Meals: B, L,